 3. The most important practice of these days is the throwing of stones رمي الجمرات at the jamarat site (singular: jamra جمرة the place where the pebbles are thrown and collected).
 Some call it rajmu-sh-shaytan or the stoning of the devil after the incident of Ibrahim (alayhi salam) with the shaytan or the devil.
 According to some Muslim scholars and historians, when the shaytan appeared to Ibrahim, he tried to tempt him three times on these sites, and Ibrahim had to cast him away by throwing stones on him.

-4. The jamarat are three, located on the northern boundaries of Mina east from Mecca.
-The closest one from Mina is called al-jamra as-sughra or the minor jamra, then al-wus’ta or the middle one and then the farthest and closest to Mecca al-kubra or the major.
+4. The jamarat are three, located on the northern boundaries of Mina east from Makkah.
+The closest one from Mina is called al-jamra as-sughra or the minor jamra, then al-wus’ta or the middle one and then the farthest and closest to Makkah al-kubra or the major.

 9. The fifth day of Hajj is the 12th of Dhul Hijjah.
 Any pilgrim who desires to hasten and leave early can end his or her Hajj after they perform the throwing of the stones on that day, and they have to be out of Mina before sunset.
 If they stayed in Mina after sunset then they are required to remain there for the extra day, the 13th, which is the last and final day of Ayyam-ut-tashreeq.

 10. It is during this beautiful time the hujjaj get to connect with each other, learn about different cultures, meet scholars from different parts of the world and also make business and trade with each other among many other things they do there.
 Ironically, it is a time to celebrate the diversity and yet the unity of the whole Muslim Ummah.

 How many of you have gone to work on Eid because you felt there was no point in taking off?
 No Eid fun.
 Have you ever found Eid boring, no different from any other day?